 aka Monstroid: It Came From the Lake

 Director/Story/Producer – Kenneth Hartford, [Uncredited Direction by Herbert L. Strock], Screenplay – Kenneth Hartford, Walter Roeber Schmidt, Garland Scott & Herbert L. Strock, Photography – Arthur Fitzsimmons & John Wilder Mincey, Music – Gene Kauer, Special Effects – Steve Czerkas, Ken Hartford & Marc Wolf.
-Production Company – Academy International/Major Financial Investments
+Production Company – Academy International/Major Financial Investments.

 Jim Mitchum (Bill Travis), Tony Eisley (Pete), John Carradine (Priest), Connie Moore (Patty Clark), Phil Carey (Al Barnes), Maria Rubio (Juanita Torres), Aldo Sambrell (Victor Sanchez), Andrea Hartford (Andrea Anderson), Glen Hartford (Glen Anderson), Coral Kassel (Laura Manley)

-Bill Travis is sent by American head office to investigate problems at the Dorato Cement Plant in Chimoyo, Colombia.
+Bill Travis is sent by the American head office to investigate problems at the Dorato Cement Plant in Chimoyo, Colombia.
 There he finds the plant plagued by the efforts of an activist protesting against the pollution of the nearby lake and a series of deaths in the area.
 They are then forced to deal with a monster that emerges from the lake.

-However, in a 1984 interview with Fangoria magazine, B-budget director Herbert L. Strock, known for films such as Gog (1954), I Was a Teenage Frankenstein (1957), Blood of Dracula (1957), How to Make a Monster (1958), The Devil’s Messenger and The Crawling Hand (1963), claimed in a 1984 interview in Fangoria magazine to have directed the whole film but for a few scenes that were later added by Hartford.
+However, in a 1984 interview with Fangoria magazine, B-budget director Herbert L. Strock, known for films such as I Was a Teenage Frankenstein (1957) and others (see below), claimed to have directed the whole film but for a few scenes that were later added by Hartford.
 This is something that was backed up by cast members.
 It is not entirely clear how much Hartford directed – certainly, you would have to include the scenes with the two teenagers examining the lake as these feature Hartford’s own children.
-The main argument against Strock’s claims that Hartford took all the credit are simply the question of why would anybody go out of their way to want to be responsible for such a crappy film.
+The main argument against Strock’s claims that Hartford took all the credit are simply the question of why would anybody go out of their way to want to claim responsibility for such a crappy film.

-A contemporary film like Piranha (1978) or Humanoids from the Deep (1980) could have enlivened these scenes but Kenneth Hartford/Herbert L. Strock leave them as dull and uneventful.
+A contemporary film like Piranha (1978) or Humanoids from the Deep (1980) could well have enlivened these scenes but Kenneth Hartford/Herbert L. Strock leave them as dull and uneventful.
 The film circles around a host of big themes from the era – business exploiting a poor town, pollution that may have created the monster – but seems unattuned to even making a token attempt to dramatically use these issues Even John Carradine – one of the most prolific B movie actors of this era and who turned up in some total shit in search of a paycheque – is wasted in a role of little significance.